rails/rails/guides/source/active_record_querying.md

 end
 ```

 This code looks fine at the first sight.
 But the problem lies within the total number of queries executed.
-The above code executes 1 ( to find 10 clients ) <plus> 10 ( one per each client to load the address ) = <strong>11</strong> queries in total.
+The above code executes 1 (to find 10 clients) + 10 (one per each client to load the address) = **11** queries in total.

-<strong>Solution to N <plus> 1 queries problem</strong>
+**Solution to N + 1 queries problem**

 Active Record lets you specify in advance all the associations that are going to be loaded.
 This is possible by specifying the `includes` method of the `Model.find` call.
 With `includes`, Active Record ensures that all of the specified associations are loaded using the minimum possible number of queries.